-Filed by a Party other than the Registrant \square

-Chec ck the ap ppropriate box: Preli minary Proxy Statement Conf fidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) X Defin nitive Proxy Statement Defin nitive Additional Materials Solic iting Material Under §240.14a-12 GLADSTONE INVESTMENT CORPORATION (Name of Registrant as Specified in Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payr nent of Filing Fee (Check the appropriate box): X No fe ee required.
+Filed by the Registrant ⊠ Filed by a party other than the Registrant □ Chec k the ap opropriate box: Prelin minary Proxy Statement Conf fidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) X Defin nitive Proxy Statement Defin nitive Additional Materia s Solic iting Material Under §24).14a-12 GL ADSTONE INVESTMENT CORPORATION (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if Other Than The Registrant) Paym nent of l Filing Fee (Check the ap ropriate box): X No fe ee required.
 Fee c computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee p paid previously with preliminary materials. k box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the ous filing by registration statement number, or the form or schedule and the date of its filing.
-(1) Amount previously paid: (2) Form, schedule or registration statement no.: (3) Filing party: (4) Date filed:
+(1) Title of each class of s curities to which transaction applies: (2) Aggregate number of s ecurities to which transaction applies: (3) Per unit price or other and state how it was do underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculat termined): ted (4) Proposed maximum ag gregate value of transaction: (5) Total fee paid: Fee p paid previously with preli ninary materials.
+Chec k box if any part of the fous filing by registration e is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Ident statement number, or the Form or Schedule and the date of its filing. tify the (1) Amount Previously Pa d: (2) Form, Schedule or Reg istration Statement No.: (3) Filing Party: